yochaigal/cairn/resources/frequently-asked-questions.md

  _**Esme** & **Borrid** have spent the better part of the day cutting their way through the **Geunant Forest**, chopping past hanging vines and waist-high brambles. **Borrid** stops every few minutes to survey their surroundings, relying on his background as a **Hunter** to ensure the party does not get lost._

  _Eventually, the party comes across an unusual flowering plant blocking their way.
-It sits in a solitary sunbeam, dripping a vile green ichor from open, violet pods. **Elin** asks the Warden if his PC knows the plant.
+It sits in a solitary sunbeam, dripping a vile green ichor from open, violet pods. **Esther** asks the Warden if his PC knows the plant.
 The Warden says yes, **Esme** knows the plant, and that it probably is overgrown on account of the sunbeam drenching it in natural light._

- _**Barry** and **Elin** think on this, and then come up with a way to block the light coming from overhead.
+ _**Barry** and **Esther** think on this, and then come up with a way to block the light coming from overhead.
 They carefully execute this plan (avoiding the thorns, of course) and the pods close up.
 They move on in safety._

  **How did the Warden decide what the PC should be allowed to know?**
  - First, they reasoned that **Esme's** background (**Herbalist**) would give her _some_ information about the plant (e.g. that it was poisonous, and how much the light would impact it).